seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「Are you even allowed to interfere when the goddess ordered the two of them to compete?」

-「Likely not if it eliminated everyone holding Grutrissheit, but the gods will not be particularly bothered if the number of candidates is reduced to one.」
+「Likely not if it eliminated everyone who possesses Grutrissheit, but the gods will not be particularly bothered if the number of candidates is reduced to one.」

 「What are you saying?!
 Do you fancy yourself the mouthpiece of the gods or something!?
 Ehrenfest better not receive divine punishment for this!」